Photo credit: Fotolia

 Grizzly bear habitat

 After being largely exterminated from their native habitats in the lower 48 states by the 1950s, grizzly populations are slowly on the path to recovery.
-Currently, approximately 700 grizzly bears exist in the Greater Yellowstone region and almost 960 bears roam the wild places in and around Glacier National Park.
-Still, many populations have yet to achieve full recovery, with fewer than 50 grizzlies residing in the Selkirk and Cabinet-Yaak ecosystems, fewer than 20 bruins in the North Cascades, and no grizzly bears in the premium habitat of the Selway-Bitterroot recovery zone.
+Currently, approximately 700 grizzly bears exist in the Greater Yellowstone region and just over 1,000 bears roam the wild places in and around Glacier National Park.
+Still, many populations have yet to achieve full recovery, with only approximately 100 grizzlies residing in the Selkirk and Cabinet-Yaak ecosystems combined, and few if any resident bears in the premium habitat of the North Cascades and Selway-Bitterroot recovery zones.

 What are the threats to the grizzly bear?